 Yes, children can get an EU Digital COVID Certificate.

 The European Medicines Agency (EMA) has given its green light to the use of the BioNTech Pfizer vaccine Comirnaty and the Moderna vaccine Spikevax for children of 12-17 years.
 Children can also receive a test or recovery certificate.
-These certificates could also be received by their parents and stored in the parents' smartphone app.
+These certificates can also be received by their parents and stored on the parents' smartphone app.